christytan/OCI-GoldenGate/workshops/atp-d/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 ​

-We will the following structure in line with this best practice recommendation,
+We will use the following structure in line with this best practice recommendation,

 A fleetCompartment to hold the Autonomous Exadata Infrastructure  (AEI) and Autonomous Container Databases (ACD)